Simple 30 Minute Veggie Loaded Chicken Pad Thai. Less salt and oil, quadruple the amount of veggies and NO funky ingredients.

 - 2 TBS olive oil, divided

-- In a cup, combine 1 TBS Tamarind Paste with ⅓ cup of warm water.
+- In small mason jar with lid, combine 1 TBS Tamarind Paste with 1/3 cup of warm water.
 Set aside.

 - Thinly Slice Chicken on a diagonal.
 In medium mixing bowl, combine cornstarch and soy sauce/liquid aminos.
 Mix until smooth.
 Add meat to bowl.
 Toss until chicken is coated.
 Set aside.

-- In a second mixing bowl, combine Tamarind/water mixture, fish sauce, and chili paste.
+- To the mason jar with tamarind paste and water, add fish sauce, and chili paste.
 Whisk until fully combined.
 Set aside.

 - Fill a medium sized mixing bowl with warm water.
-Place brown rice noodles into water.
+Add rice noodles.
 Set aside.